K3NW48/piDocker/README.md

 # piDocker
 Helps install Docker for Raspberry pi's faster.

+""Im also adding various Docker projects to run with this repo.